 The sperm whale is the largest toothed predator on earth.
 The world’s most famous whale, the whale in the Moby Dick novel was a sperm whale.
 These whales have the largest brains of any animal on earth, six times larger than a human brain.

-Possessing the loudest voice in the animal kingdom, which can reach 230 decibels, sperm whales can hear each other in the ocean from thousands of miles away.
-The clicking sounds that they produce is probably the most sophisticated form of communication on the planet, it could even be more sophisticated than human language.
+Possessing the loudest voice in the animal kingdom, which can reach up to 230 decibels, sperm whales can hear each other in the ocean from thousands of miles away.
+The clicking sounds that they produce are probably the most sophisticated form of communication on the planet.
+It could even be more sophisticated than human language.

-One-third of a sperm whale’s body length is comprised of its head, which contains a milky white substance.
-This was mistakenly identified as the whale’s semen, which is how the name sperm whale originated.
+One-third of a sperm whale’s length is comprised of its head, which contains a milky white substance.
+This was mistakenly identified as the whale’s semen, which is where the name sperm whale originated from.

-Where and when to see sperm whales in Iceland: They are most commonly seen on whale watching tours from West Iceland in late spring and early summer, although they have also been seen on rare occasions around the north as well.
+They are most commonly seen on whale watching tours in West Iceland in late spring and early summer.
+On rare occasions, they have also been seen around North Iceland as well.